 Appearance, Clothing, and Dress

 Native Arafellins are characterized by their large eyes and pale skin.
-The men wear their hear in two braids, women do not wear braids.
+While the men wear their hear in two braids, women do not wear braids.
 Both men and women frequently wear silver bells in their hair (TWoRJTWoT, Ch.
 28).

 A popular saying among the people of Arafel is, "The dancing is sweeter on the edge of a sword."